DoryGuy/PythonUtilites/json/recursive/README.md

 ```

 ### Conclusion
-This technique can be combined with the other techniques like the decorator to make easy to maintain
+This technique can be combined with the other techniques like the [decorator](../decorator) and the [extensions](../extensions)
-classes.
+to make easy to maintain classes that have complex data structures.

 ### src Files